Teufelauto/pico-telemetry/README.md

    And one of the following:
  * [Peter Hinch's as_GPS.py](https://github.com/peterhinch/micropython-async/tree/master/v3/as_drivers/as_GPS) for the async version.
  * [Calvin McCoy's micropyGPS.py](https://github.com/inmcm/micropyGPS) if choosing the non-async version.
 Version to be depreciated due to performance issues without async.
+Currently still needed for async version.
 ## UBX_PICO.py
 This file has code to speak the language of the u-blox GPS receiver.